home-assistant/home-assistant.io/source/_integrations/myIO.markdown

 ---
-title: myIO Valet MEGA
+title: myIO Server
-description: Instructions on how to integrate myIO Valet Mega into Home Assistant.
+description: Instructions on how to integrate myIO Server into Home Assistant.
 ha_category:
   - Climate
   - Cover